ph7klw76/Advanced_Computational_Methods/README.md

 3. [Ensemble Learning](Ensemble_Learning.md) (Supervised learning) Combines multiple models to improve predictive performance; commonly used in supervised learning.
 4. [Artificial Neural Network](Artificial_Neural_Network.md) (Both) ANNs can be used for both supervised and unsupervised tasks, mimicking the structure of the human brain.
 5. [Physics informed Machine Learning](Physics_informed_Machine_Learning.md) Integrates physical laws into machine learning models to inform and constrain predictions.
-6. Q-Learning
+6. Graph Neural Networks
-7. Deep Reinforcement Learning
-8. Variational Autoencoders
-9. Generative Adversarial Networks
-10. Transfer Learning
+7. Transfer Learning
-11. Multi-Agent Reinforcement Learning
-12. Active Learning
-13. Multi-Task Learning
+8. Meta-Learning and Few-Shot Learning

 ## To learn Quantum Optimization using PennyLane library, follow the steps below:
 1. [Foundation of Quantum Computing](Foundation_QC.md) Basic principles and qubit operations form the groundwork.